-25,000 - 30,000 m2 of new open space
+25,000 - 30,000 m of total open space

 - A Shrimptons Creek Promenade

-- B Creek restoration Park
+- (B) Creek restoration Park

 - C Linear Park

 - 🔘 Campus Plaza

 The future land use will interface with the Ivanhoe Estate and the adjacent Optus campus to create a new hub of activity and facilitate the growth of new and existing residential communities.
 Commercial land uses will be complemented by retail to serve the needs of both residential and worker communities.